xiaeryu/SpoTyping-v2.0/SpoTyping-v2.0-linux-mac/README.md

 ##### Suggestions:
 1. It's highly suggested to use the swift mode (set as the default) if the sequencing throughput is no less than 100Mbp.
-2. For sequencing experiments with throughputs below 100Mbp, please use -m 2 -r 3 as the thresholds.
+2. For sequencing experiments with throughputs below 135Mbp, please adjust the thresholds to be 0.0180 to 0.1486 times the estimated read depth for error-free hits and 0.0180 to 0.1488 times the estimated read depth for 1-error-tolerant hits.
+(The read depth is estimated by dividing the sequencing throughput by 4,500,000, which is the estimated _Mtb_ genome.)
-3. If you do wish to take in all reads, it's suggested to estimated the coverage first.
-The --min is suggested to be set to 1/10 of the estimation to increase accuracy and to eliminate false positive.
-At the same time, --rmin should also be adjusted to be a bit larger than min.
+3. If you do wish to take in all reads for sequencing experiments with throughputs above 1260Mbp, please adjust the thresholds to be 0.0180 to 0.1486 times the estimated read depth for error-free hits and 0.0180 to 0.1488 times the estimated read depth for 1-error-tolerant hits.
+<br><br>

 #### Part II.
 Summary pie chart plot from the downloaded xls files.
 ##### Prerequisites: